rppicomidi/ble-midi2usbhost/README.md

 the only current limiting or short circuit protection this project provides for its USB host port comes from the external 5V power source.

-If you have problems or need, please file issues in the Issues tab on the project [home page](https://github.com/rppicomidi/ble-midi2usbhost).
-If you have specific Bluetooth issues and can attach a packet capture trace, that can help a lot.
+If you have problems or need help, please file issues in the Issues tab on the project [home page](https://github.com/rppicomidi/ble-midi2usbhost).
+If you have specific Bluetooth issues and can attach an air trace, that can help a lot.
 If you find a bug and have a fix for it, pull requests are welcome.

-# Known issues
+# Known Issues
-## 24-Jul-2023:
+## 26-Jul-2023:
+### iPad GarageBand
+The iPad GarageBand app Advanced Settings shows the ble-midi2usbhost Pico W Bluetooth successfully connected, but MIDI data does not play GarageBand virtual instruments.

+- Workaround: Use a different iPad BLE-MIDI app like MIDI Wrench or Synth One to connect to the ble-midi2usbhost Pico W Bluetooth first.
+After that, GarageBand virtual instruments will recognize BLE-MIDI messages.

+In my mind, this is an issue with the GarageBand App.
+GarageBand on my Mac Mini running Monterey works fine.
+So too do all other BLE-MIDI apps I have tested on my iPad.
+If this is wrong, please file an issue in this project.

+### iPad Bluetooth Disconnect Does Not Fully Disconnect
-If the Pico W pairs, then disconnects, with a phone or an iPad app, then often you either have to shut the Pico W down completely for a few seconds until the app realizes the Pico W is gone, or you have to turn Bluetooth off on the Phone or iPad a while, before reconnection is possible.
+If the Pico W pairs, then disconnects, with an iPad app, you have to fully exit the app and wait a few seconds before you can connect again, or you have to shut off iPad Bluetooth for about a second, then turn it on.
+It seems the iPad only disconnects from the GATT layer but does not fully disconnect from the Pico W Bluetooth.

-Sending the Active Sensing and the MIDI Clock message from the Pico W to a remote device over Bluetooth is disabled.
-Either my code is not always sending these messages correctly, there is some problem with my ring buffer library corrupting the buffers, or the apps I am using get overloaded with data, but it is too easy to get stuck notes when these messages are enabled.
-Also, Active Sensing is sort of a waste for USB and Bluetooth as there are other disconnection detection mechanisms available.
-It would make more sense to support active sensing locally over USB to help the USB keyboard detect loss of Bluetooth connection.
-See the file `btstack_config.h` to try enabling them if you need them.

-Sometimes, with a USB MIDI keyboard playing a synthesizer app via Bluetooth, if you play fast and use the pitch bend wheel and mod wheel, notes will get stuck on in the synthesizer app.
-I am not sure why.

-On an iPad, using GarageBand Advanced Settings to connect to Bluetooth will show an active Bluetooth connection but notes played on the keyboard won't sound.
-However, if you start some other app such as MIDI Wrench or AudioKit Synth One, play a note or two, exit those apps and restart GarageBand, then notes play correctly in GarageBand.

-Some more detailed testing results are in this document.
+By contrast, on my Mac Mini running Monterey, disconnect fully disconnects, so reconnecting is reliable.

+### Android Bluetooth Reconnection unreliable
+If the Pico W Bluetooth pairs, then disconnects, from the Android App TouchDAW, reconnection does not work correctly.
+Sometimes you have to reboot the phone to get it to connect again.
+I am not sure if the issue is with ble-midi2usbhost, my cheap phone, TouchDAW, or some combination of these.

+### Active Sensing is Disabled
+If the MIDI keyboard or other device connected via the ble-midi2usbhost USB Host port sends the Active Sensing message, ble-midi2usbhost filters it out.
+This is done on purpose.
+In the future, Active Sensing will be supported locally.
+We don't need to waste Bluetooth bandwidth on this message.

+### Can't Pair with Linux
+Most Linux distributions use the BlueZ Bluetooth stack.
+By default, BLE-MIDI is disabled.
+Enabling requires rebuilding the BlueZ stack with the `--enable-midi` option.
+You can find old instructions for doing this on the Internet.
+I have not tried this.

+### Can't Pair with Windows
+I believe BLE-MIDI is not supported in Windows unless the device has its own device driver installed or you are using software like Cubase that supports WinRT MIDI.
+I have not tried this.

 # Hardware

 ![](ble-midi2usbhost.jpg)

-The photo shows a Pico W with a microUSB to USB A adapter connected to an Arturia Keylab Essential 88 USB MIDI keyboard and wired to a USB C breakout board connected to a 5000mAh phone charger battery.
+The photo shows a Pico W with a microUSB to USB A adapter connected to an Arturia Keylab Essential 88 USB MIDI keyboard.
+The Pico W is also wired to a USB C breakout board connected to a USB C to USB A cable that is connected to a 5000mAh phone charger battery.
 The keyboard is bus powered, so the system draws enough power to prevent the phone charger battery from shutting down automatically.
 An iPad running AudioKit Synth One is connected to the Pico W